2023 Solar Incentives Guide for Stoughton, MA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although it may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

-To best understand how the ITC will apply to you, contact your local Stoughton solar panel installation expert and request more information.
+To better understand how the ITC may apply to your situation, contact your local Stoughton solar panel installation expert and ask for more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After this, the percentage will see a slight decrease annually until the program expires in 2035.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

-More information about the new Inflation Reduction Act can be found here.
-Your local Stoughton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Stoughton solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives